alex-aleo/private-token-workshop/README.md

 # Deploy and Interact Onchain
 Now that you've built and tested your program, you're ready to deploy your program to Testnet.
 This is where you'll need the Testnet credits mentioned earlier.

-You should now be able to interact with your deployed program onchain.
+After deploying, you should now be able to interact with your deployed program onchain.
 1. Publicly mint 100 tokens to your address

 2. Publicly transfer those tokens to `<WORKSHOP_ADDRESS>`

 3. Privately mint an additional 100 tokens to your address

 4. Privately transfer those tokens to `<WORKSHOP_ADDRESS>`